abinit/abinit/doc/tutorial/eph4zpr.md

 getden_filepath "MgO_eph_zpr/flow_zpr_mgo/w0/t0/outdata/out_DEN.nc"
 ```

-Note the use of [[nbdbuf]].
+Note, in particular, the use of [[nbdbuf]].
-As mentioned in the documentation of the variable, **high energy states require more iterations to convergence**.
+As mentioned in the documentation, **the highest energy states require more iterations to convergence**.
 To avoid wasting precious computing time, we use a buffer that is ~10% of [[nband]].
 This tricks significantly reduces the wall-time as the NSCF calculation completes when
 only the first [[nband]] - [[nbdbuf]] states are converged within [[tolwfr]].
 Obviously, one should not use the last [[nbdbuf]] states in the subsequent EPH calculation.
-The same trick is highly recommended when performing $GW$ calculations.
+The same trick is highly recommended when computing WFK files for $GW$ calculations.

 !!! important